grscheller/scheller-linux-archive/notes/gitNotes.md

    $ git commit
 ```

-       The `--all` or `-A` option is like `--update` except that it
+The `--all` or `-A` option is like `--update` except that it also will
-       also will match against files in the working tree.
+match against files in the working tree.

-       For better fidelity, especially when dealing with directory
+For better fidelity, especially when dealing with directory structure
-       structure changes, one might want to use git mv commands.
+changes, one might want to use `git mv` commands.

-    To move files:

 ### Moving files

 To move files